Identification and Instructions

 The Consulate can only witness an Australian Statutory Declaration for use in Australia by an Australian entity.

-The Consulate can not witness Statutory Declarations to be used to support the transfer of Chinese land/property.
+The Consulate can not witness Statutory Declarations to be used to support marriage in China or the transfer of Chinese land/property.

-Statutory Declarations must be written in English, however clients may include their own translation within the space provided prior to signing.
+Statutory Declarations should be written in English, however clients may include their own translation within the space provided prior to signing.

 More information is available at smartraveller.gov.au/services/legalising-documents/Pages/overseas.aspx#statutory-declarations.